zanemilo/CS_499/README.md

 ## Overview

 This is a full-stack web application that recommends recipes based on user-selected ingredients.
 It is built with:

 - **Express.js** (Node.js backend)
-- **HTML & CSS** frontend
+- **HTML, CSS, and JavaScript** frontend
-- **MongoDB** for data storage (in progress)
+- **MongoDB** for recipe and vocabulary storage

-The goal is to allow users to input ingredients they have on hand and receive matching recipes based on an optimized binary vector filtering algorithm.
+The application allows users to input ingredients they have on hand and receive matching recipes based on a **binary vector similarity** algorithm using the dot product method.
+It was developed as part of my **CS-499 Capstone Project** at Southern New Hampshire University and showcases enhancements in:

+- **Software Design and Engineering**
+- **Algorithms and Data Structures**
+- **Databases**

 ---

 ## Features

-- Ingredient-based recipe matching using binary vector similarity
+- Ingredient-based recipe matching using **binary vector similarity**
-- Modular backend design with clearly defined routes
+- Modular backend architecture with separated routes, controllers, and utilities
+- MongoDB integration for scalable and flexible data storage
+- API-driven recipe retrieval with consistent schema validation
+- Professional README with setup instructions
 - Minimalist, user-friendly frontend interface
-- Scalable structure for future enhancements (e.g., authentication, image support)
+- Ready for future enhancements (authentication, images, instructions)
-- Currently uses local JSON for recipes; MongoDB integration planned

 ---